Discover the legends of this remote and rugged region

 Stepping into the dramatic Hollyford Valley is like entering a world that’s remained largely unchanged for thousands of years.
 Geologically spectacular and ever changing, the sheer diversity of vegetation and wildlife in this one valley is truly unparalleled and makes for an utterly amazing guided walk.

-Run from a year round base in Queenstown with a walking season from late October to late April the Hollyford Track guided walk continues to grow while maintaining its core values of a personalised trip with small groups and fine service and cuisine.
+Run from a year round base in Queenstown with a walking season from late October to late April the Hollyford Track guided walk specialises in personalised trips with small groups and fine service and cuisine.